cvljubet/mlops_course_repo/README.md

 sudo usermod -aG docker $USER

 * Run Docker\
-docker run hello-world
+docker run hello-world\

-**Note:** If you get It is required that your private key files are NOT accessible by others.
-This private key will be ignored. error, you should change permits on the downloaded file to protect your private key: chmod 400 name-of-your-private-key-file.pem
+**Note:** If you get "It is required that your private key files are NOT accessible by others.
+This private key will be ignored." error, you should change permits on the downloaded file to protect your private key: chmod 400 name-of-your-private-key-file.pem

 **Connecting to VM from VS Code**